Wenceslaus Hollar

 As shown by the picture to the right, the 30 plates and their frames were originally without signatures.
 Around 1680 the plates were signed with Hollar's initials — a conjoined WH — and HB.i. for "Holbein invenit" at the bottom of the engravings.
 Douce writes that at the bottom of the frame with Time and Eternity is written »Ab a Diepenbecke inu.
 W: Hollar fecit«, and the same on the frame with Minerva and Hercules, where the year 1651 has also been added.
 The third frame, according to Douce, isn't signed.

 Douce calls this edition »the first and most desirable state of the work, the borders having afterwards fallen into the hands of Petau and Van Morle, two foreign printsellers, whose impressions are very inferior«.
-From this we can deduce first of all that Douce doesn't know the 1651-edition (let alone any 1647-edition), and secondly that Douce's edition is older than the edition from the Wenceslaus Hollar Digital Collection.
-Here, the very Petau mentioned by Douce, has written himself unto the third frame: »Ab. a Dvpenbecke inu.
+In later editions, the Petau mentioned by Douce has written his name unto the third frame: »Ab. a Dvpenbecke inu.
 A Paris, Chez N. Pitau, rue St. Jacques proche les Mathurins, W. Hollar fecit«.

 The 1680-edition -- lots of signatures